Frances Perkins: Early career and continuing education

 After college, Perkins held a variety of teaching positions, including one from 1904 to 1906 where she taught chemistry at Ferry Hall School (now Lake Forest Academy), an all-girls school in Lake Forest, Illinois.
 In Chicago, she volunteered at settlement houses, including Hull House, where she worked with Jane Addams.
 She changed her name from Fannie to Frances when she joined the Episcopal church in 1905.
-In 1907, she moved to Philadelphia and enrolled at University of Pennsylvania's Wharton School to learn economics and spent two years in the city working as a social worker.
+In 1907, she moved to Philadelphia and enrolled at University of Pennsylvania's Wharton School to learn economics, and spent two years in the city working as a social worker.
+During this time, she joined the Socialist Party of America, but left after a few years as she felt the party was too idealistic.
 Shortly after, she moved to Greenwich Village, New York, where she attended Columbia University and became active in the suffrage movement.
 In support of the movement, Perkins attended protests and meetings, and advocated for the cause on street corners.
 She earned a master's degree in economics and sociology from Columbia in 1910.

 In 1910 Perkins achieved statewide prominence as head of the New York office of the National Consumers League and lobbied with vigor for better working hours and conditions.
 She also taught as a professor of sociology at Adelphi College.
 The next year, she witnessed the tragic Triangle Shirtwaist Factory fire, a pivotal event in her life.
 The factory employed hundreds of workers, mostly young women, but lacked fire escapes.
+In addition, the owner kept all the doors and stairwells locked in order to prevent employees from taking breaks.
 When the building caught fire, many workers tried unsuccessfully to escape through the windows.
-Just a year before, these same women and girls had fought for and won the 54-hour work week and other benefits that Perkins had championed.
+Just a year before, these same women and girls had fought for the 54-hour work week and other benefits that Perkins had championed.
 One hundred and forty-six workers died.
 Perkins blamed lax legislation for the loss.

 As a consequence of this fire, Perkins left her position at the New York office of the National Consumers League and, on the recommendation of Theodore Roosevelt, became the executive secretary for the Committee on Safety of the City of New York, formed to improve fire safety.
 As part of the Committee on Safety, Perkins investigated another significant fire at the Freeman plant in Binghamton, New York, in which 63 people died.
-In 1913, she was instrumental in getting the New York legislature to pass a "54-hour" bill that capped the number of hours women and children could work.
+In 1912, she was instrumental in getting the New York legislature to pass a "54-hour" bill that capped the number of hours women and children could work.
 Perkins pressed for votes for the legislation, encouraging proponents including Franklin D. Roosevelt to filibuster, while Perkins called state senators to make sure they could be present for the final vote.